pletfix/docs/en/responses.md

 <a name="method-get-status-text"></a>
 #### `getStatusText()` {.method}

-The `getStatusText` method gets the raw HTTP request body of the request:
+The `getStatusText` gets the HTTP status text:

     echo response()->getStatusText();